 DocRobot — shot 3

-Teams can ask questions of a confidential file and get answers they can trace back to the page they came from — the kind of verifiability that moves a tool from a quiet pilot to sanctioned use.
+Teams can ask questions of a confidential file and get answers they can trace back to the page they came from.

 DocRobot — shot 4